Jon1Games/telepads/README.md

 # Telepads

-This plugin adds Telepads which are a 3x3 multistructure.
+This plugin adds Telepads which are a 3x3 multiblockstructure.
 The multiblockstructure builds it self when the telepads item (`/telepad:giveBuildItem`) is placed.
 It provied an interface where it can be:
 1. pickupped
 2. upgraded (2 Level are available at the time)